 to collect data in the study.
-The stratified and purposive sampling techniques were used to select six universities from the population of Nigerian universities, owned by the Federal Government, that had been stratified by the time period they were established - two each universities generation' first from the (established between 1948 and 1969), 'second generation' universities (established between generation' 'third 1970 and 1979) and universities (established between 1980s to 1989).
-The universities are: University of Ibadan (UI) and Ahmadu Bello University, Zaria (ABU) -- first generation universities selected from the South-West and North West zones respectively; University of Jos (UNIJOS) and the University of Maiduguri (UNIMAID) -second generation universities selected from zones, North-East and North-Central of Uyo University and respectively); Abuja of University and (UNIUYO) (UNIABUJA) - third generation universities selected from the South-South zone and the Federal Capital Territory, respectively.
+The stratified and purposive sampling techniques were used to select six universities from the population of Nigerian universities, owned by the Federal Government, that had been stratified by the time period they were established - two each from the 'first generation' universities (established between 1948 and 1969), 'second generation' universities (established between 1970 and 1979) and 'third generation' universities (established between 1980s to 1989).
+The universities are: University of Ibadan (UI) and Ahmadu Bello University, Zaria (ABU) -- first generation universities selected from the South-West and North West zones respectively; University of Jos (UNIJOS) and the University of Maiduguri (UNIMAID) -second generation universities selected from North-East zones, North-Central and Uyo University of and respectively); Abuja University of (UNIUYO) and (UNIABUJA) - third generation universities selected from the South-South zone and the Federal Capital Territory, respectively.
 Thus, the South-East zone is the only one that did not have a representative university in the sample of universities.

 Furthermore, six academic faculties and two academic departments in each of the six faculties were selected from each of the universities.
 The faculties are Arts, Education, Engineering/Technology, Law, Science and Social Sciences.
-The students were selected for the study through random sampling methods from the following departments: Physics, Biochemistry, Chemistry, Mathematics, Economics, Mass Communication, Theatre Arts, Music, History, English, Public and International Law, Library, Archival Information Studies, Vocational and Technical Education, Private and Business Law, Physical and Health Education, Sharia Law, Political Science, Science and Technology Education, Special Education, Religious Studies, Archaeology & Anthropology, Communication Language Arts, Computer Science, Statistics, Teacher Education, Human Kinetics & Health Education.
-Creative Arts, Chemical were also undertaken by the researchers to assess the available physical facilities. collection sizes and the shelving patterns in the university libraries.
+The students were selected for the study through random sampling methods from the following departments: Physics, Chemistry, Mathematics, Biochemistry, Economics, Mass Communication, Theatre Arts, Music, History, English, Public and International Law, Library, Archival and Information Studies, Vocational and Technical Education, Private and Business Law, Physical and Health Education, Sharia Law, Political Science, Science and Technology Education, Religious Education, Special Archaeology & Anthropology, Communication Language Arts, Computer Science, Statistics, Teacher Education, Human Kinetics & Health Chemical Creative Arts, Education, were also undertaken by the researchers to assess the available physical facilities, collection sizes and the shelving patterns in the university libraries.

-Engineering.
-Electrical Engineering, Mechanical Engineering, Civil Engineering, Agricultural Technology, and Engineering were involved in the study.
-The sub-sample sizes for the six universities were: UI (202 students), ABU (199), UNIJOS (342), UNIUYO (206) and (355),UNIMAID UNIABUJA (149), giving a total sample of 1,453 students.
+Engineering, Electrical Engineering, Mechanical Engineering, Civil Engineering, Food Technology, and Agricultural Engineering were involved in the study.
+The sub-sample sizes for the six universities were: U1 (202 students), ABU (199), UNIJOS (342), UNIMAID (355), UNIUYO (206) and UNIABUJA (149), giving a total sample of 1,453 students.